snakemake/snakeface/docs/getting_started/notebook.rst

 If you want to start a workflow from the command line to interact with a snakeface server, or you've already started one with Snakeface and want it to reference the same identifier again, you can easily run snakemake to do this by adding an environment variable for an authorization token, and a workflow id.
-If you look at a workflow's detail page:

-image:: ../images/workflow-details.png

-You'll see that the token and command line arguments are provided for you.
+If you look at the workflow details page above, you'll see that the token and command line arguments are provided for you.
 You might re-run an existing workflow like this:

 .. code:: console